Skip to content

 • The Australian economy is not immune to global developments but is well-positioned to outperform most of its developed economy peers.

-• Headwinds from the global economy will weigh on the Australian economy this year, keeping growth below trend.
-As trade tensions ease into 2026, economic growth will accelerate toward trend.
+• Headwinds from the global economy will weigh on the Australian economy this year, keeping business investment and exports subdued.
+As trade tensions stabilise into 2026, economic growth will accelerate toward trend.

 Inflation

-• Inflation has slowed significantly since its peak in 2022, with slower wage growth and falling goods prices driving a fall in underlying inflation to within the RBA’s target band.
+• Inflation has slowed significantly since its peak in 2022, with underlying inflation falling to within the RBA’s target band as wages and goods prices eased.

 Monetary policy